Knighton910/Express-website/README.md

 A nice & clean basic express app.

 fast run time -
-git clone & npm start
-and your up and running.
+:sparkles: git clone & npm start :sparkles: - and your up and running.